leankoala-gmbh/threeSixtyContentScreen/README.md

 - `language`: Optional language setting (default: english)
 - `type`: Optional type of the content screen (default: advisor, options: 'advisor' | 'marketing' | 'content')
 - `title`: Optional possibility to overwrite the title of the screen
+- `label`: Optional possibility to overwrite the label for marketing header

 ## Alternative for the `<tsx-contentscreen-trigger>` element
 Events are transmitted and distributed via the [MITT](https://github.com/developit/mitt) lib, so it is possible to trigger the content screen functionally.